wmcmahan/react-native-calendar-events/README.md

  - startDate: Date - The start date of the range of events fetched.
  - endDate: Date - The end date of the range of events fetched.
  - calendars: Array - List of calendar id strings to specify calendar events.
 Defaults to all calendars if empty.
+ - androidLite: Bool - Large queries may take a long time to complete on Android devices - [#237](https://github.com/wmcmahan/react-native-calendar-events/issues/237).
+This option will speed up the query, but will return events *without* `attendees` and `calendar` props for Android.
+Defaults to false.

 Returns: **Promise**
  - fulfilled: Array - Matched events within the specified date range.